sergey-nechaev/devdocs/security/two-factor-authentication.md

 ### Advanced emergency steps

-{:.bs-callout .bs-callout-warning}
+{:.bs-callout-warning}
 These advanced steps require a full understanding of database management and modifications.
 We advise caution when making any changes directly to your database.

 In your database, you can modify the following tables and values to affect and override 2FA.

 Table: `core_config_data`

 -  `msp/twofactorauth/enabled` - Set to zero to disable 2FA globally.
 -  `msp/twofactorauth/force_providers` - Delete this entry to remove forced providers option.

 Table: `msp_tfa_user_config`

 -  Delete one user row to reset the user's 2FA preference and configuration.